Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

    - all records that were created on the server since `lastPulledAt`
    - all records that were updated on the server since `lastPulledAt`
    - IDs of all records that were deleted on the server since `lastPulledAt`
-2. If `lastPulledAt` is null, 0, or otherwise invalid, you MUST return all accessible records (first sync)
+2. If `lastPulledAt` is null or 0, you MUST return all accessible records (first sync)
 3. The pull endpoint SHOULD return an object conforming to:
     ```js
-    { changes: Changes, lastPulledAt: Timestamp }
+    { changes: Changes, timestamp: Timestamp }
     ```
     The shape may be different, however, the frontend-side `pullChanges()` MUST conform to this.
 4. The timestamp returned by the server MUST be a value that, if passed again to `pullChanges()` as `lastPulledAt`, will return all changes that happened since this moment.